UC-Davis-molecular-computing/scadnano/README.md

   In other words *length* is the number of *extra* bases at that position in addition to the one that was already there (so insertions always represent 2 or more bases).

-  Currently, if one offset on a helix has two bound substrands (going in opposite directions), then adding/removing an insertion/deletion at that offset adds/removes on both boudn substrands.
+  Currently, if one offset on a helix has two bound substrands (going in opposite directions), then adding/removing an insertion/deletion at that offset adds/removes on both bound substrands.
   The Python scripting library lets one specify insertions/deletions on one bound substrand but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface to create such a solitary deletion/insertion directly.
   (If necessary, one hack is to move one substrand out of the way, add the deletion/insertion to the other, and then move the first back.)